PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Leaderboard/ActionScript Leaderboards.md

 		RestartBtn.enabled = true;
 		logger("Times up");
 	  }

 ```

 ## Setting up the Message Handlers

-Once you've set your *LogEventRequest* to upload the player's score, you can now set up a *NewHighScoreMessage* handler. *Handlers* are very useful tools, which allow you to intercept *messages* that are passed in to your authenticated player.
+Once you've set your *LogEventRequest* to upload the player's score, you can now set up a *NewHighScoreMessage* handler.
+Handlers are very useful tools, which allow you to intercept *messages* that are passed in to your authenticated player.

 For this tutorial, we'll be dealing with *NewHighScoreMessage*.
-We'll place the initialisation of the message handler in the same function which connects the *GS* *module*.
-To do this use *gs.getMessagerHandler()* and resume to choose which type of message you wish to intercept, followed by the function which will deal with the message.
-In our case *HighScoreMessageListener* is a variable of type *GS*.
+* We'll place the initialization of the message handler in the same function which connects the *GS* *module*.
+* To do this use *gs.getMessagerHandler()* and resume to choose which type of message you wish to intercept, followed by the function which will deal with the message.
+* In our case *HighScoreMessageListener* is a variable of type *GS*.

 ```
     	gs.getMessageHandler().setNewHighScoreMessageHandler(HighScoreMessageListener);